digidigital/quakejs-installer/README.md

 * (optional) In case you see a lot of missing textures and you do not want to add them to the base game paks simply put them in a separate pak and put them in the mod folder of the content server (example in *cratemod.sh*)

 ### Start server after reboot
-Simply put the startscript in the root crontab.
+Simply put one of the startscripts in the root crontab.
 It will start the server with the quake user.
 ```
 sudo crontab -e
 ```